 NOTE: The solenoid exhausts compressed air through the center of the black retaining cap when the Air Locker is disengaged.
 Make sure this orifice cannot be obstructed.

-Apply Teflon paste to the threads of the 5mm push-in fitting and assemble it into the solenoid outlet port (stamped "2") and tighten.
+Assemble the 6mm push-in fitting into the solenoid outlet port (stamped "2") and hand tighten.

 4.1.2 Connection to an Alternate Air Source